amorales1729/tictactoe/README.md

 # tictactoe
-I made this Tic Tac Toe game using Java and Swing for the GUI.
-I implemented Javadocs and the MVC (model view controller) design pattern for better practice.
+Tic Tac Toe game using Java and MVC (model view controller) design pattern and Swing for the GUI.